-Background: Optimal glycemic control is necessary in order to prevent cardiovascular events to a large extent in patients with type 2 diabetes.
-The positive effects of sodium-glucose cotransporter-2 inhibitors (SGLT2i) on cardiovascular events and mortality in these patients have been demonstrated in previous studies, although their mechanisms are not clear.
+Background: Optimal glycemic control is necessary to prevent cardiovascular events in patients with type 2 diabetes.
+The positive impact of sodium-glucose cotransporter-2 inhibitors (SGLT2i) on cardiovascular events and mortality in these patients has been demonstrated by previous studies although the mechanism is unclear.

-Aims: We aimed to compare the effect of SGLT2i on left ventricular remodeling and strain in diabetic patients with coronary artery disease (CAD) and without CAD during 6-month follow-up.
+Aims: We aimed to compare the influence of SGLT2i on left ventricular remodeling and strain in diabetic patients with coronary artery disease (CAD) and without CAD during 6-month follow-up.

-Methods: Between October 2021 and June 2022, 100 diabetic patients with preserved ejection fraction (HbA1c levels 6.5-10) were started on SGLT2i (empagliflozin or dapagliflozin) and were prospectively followed-up.
-Conventional and speckle tracking echocardiography were performed by blinded sonographers, at baseline and 1-month, 6-month of treatment.
-The initial and sixth month biochemical blood tests and N-terminal pro-B-type natriuretic peptide levels of the patients were drawn.
+Methods: Between October 2021 and June 2022, 100 diabetic patients with preserved ejection fraction (HbA1c levels 6.5-10%) were started on SGLT2i (empagliflozin or dapagliflozin) and were prospectively followed up.
+Conventional and speckle-tracking echocardiography was performed by blinded sonographers, at baseline and then at 1 month and 6 months of treatment.
+After 6 months, the initial and biochemical blood tests were administered, and N-terminal pro-B-type natriuretic peptide levels of the patients were measured.

-Results: Patients with CAD were older (P = 0.008), more frequently hypertensive (P = 0.035) and had dyslipidemia (P = 0.021).
-N-terminal pro-B-type natriuretic peptide levels did not change significantly after treatment for both groups.
-Left ventricular ejection fraction, global, 2-chamber and 3-chamber strain values were improved significantly following SGLTi administration for overall patient cohort, regardless of CAD status (P < 0.05 for all groups).
+Results: Patients with CAD were older (P = 0.008), more frequently hypertensive (P = 0.035), and had dyslipidemia (P = 0.021).
+N-terminal pro-B-type natriuretic peptide levels did not change significantly after treatment in both groups.
+Left ventricular ejection fraction, global, 2-chamber, and 3-chamber strain values were improved significantly following SGLTi administration for the overall patient cohort, regardless of CAD status (P < 0.05 for all groups).

-Conclusions: Treatment with SGLT2i resulted in improvement in left ventricular strain parameters indicating that they might have a positive effect on outcomes of diabetic patients with preserved EF.
+Conclusions: Treatment with SGLT2i resulted in improvement in left ventricular strain parameters, which indicates that they might have a positive impact on outcomes for diabetic patients with preserved FF